Fossilization in second language acquisition

 In his book Errors in Language Learning and Use: Exploring Error Analysis (2013), Carl James makes a great point about the ‘orderliness of input’.
 In order to prevent learners’ linguistic systems from fossilizing, the teacher should ensure that “newly taught items are repeated a lot, and are spaced away from other TL forms that are similar.” (p.241).

 This point reminds me of most syllabus writers’ and teachers’ obsession with teaching the present simple and present continuous aspects in conjunction with one another.
 As I argued in this post, most Polish learners of English have little control over these two aspects.
 The most concerning issue is their overuse of the present continuous.
 Frankly, I’d do away with teaching the present continuous because it’s hardly used in everyday conversation.
-If teachers are not up for this idea, they should totally separate the teaching of the present simple and present continuous so as to avoid overloading their students.
+If teachers are not up for this idea, they should significantly extend the period of time between the teaching of the present simple and present continuous so as to avoid overloading their students.

 2. TEACH A ‘LITTLE LANGUAGE’